owncloud-archive/documentation/developer_manual/testing/index.rst

 * freitag@owncloud.com (IRC: dragotin)
 * posselt@owncloud.com (IRC: Raydiation)

-What do you do
+What Do You Do
 --------------
 You will receive mails from the mailinglist and also from the bug tracker if developers need your help.
 Also there will be announcements of new releases and preview releases on the mailing list which give you the possibility to test releases early on and help developers to fix them.

 We are looking forward to working with you :)

-How do you test
+How Do You Test
 ---------------
 Testing follows these steps: